-At the completion of the procurement, both the Probity Adviser and Probity Auditor concluded that the process had been conducted in a manner consistent with the probity principles.
+After the procurement, both the Probity Adviser and Probity Auditor concluded that the process had been conducted in accordance with the probity principles.

 Stakeholder Engagement

 There are multiple SRL East stakeholders with an interest in the tunnelling work packages as shown in Table 2.
 SRLA detailed in the ITC Delivery Deed the critical importance of building and maintaining social license, and the vital role that community and stakeholders play in the construction of the work package.